ATS Built 68RFE Transmission (Transmission Only)

 - The 4C clutch pack surface area is increased by 34%, using double sided frictions.

 The weak mechanical low one-way sprag is replaced with a stronger roller clutch design that used a "cam and roller" system.
 The factory low sprag not only has a very weak torque capacity, but it also fails from lack of proper lubrication.
 The stronger low roller clutch design used by ATS prevents the higher mileage failure associated with the sprag-type clutch.
-Although the new "cam and roller" low roller clutch design is much stronger it still has imitations; the Co-Pilot transmission controller contains a direct function to route power around the mechanical clutch when extreme power levels are sensed.
-You will read more about this in the Co-Pilot section below.
+Although the new "cam and roller" low roller clutch design is much stronger it still has imitations; the Co-Pilot transmission controller (not included) contains a direct function to route power around the mechanical clutch when extreme power levels are sensed.
+See related product for more information on CoPilot.

 The valve body is considered the nervous system of the transmission; the valve body is responsible for converting the electrical signals from the TCM into hydraulic actions.
 The 68-RFE uses a non-synchronous, clutch-to-clutch design.
 This means that the shifts from gear to gear must be timed perfectly thereby releasing and applying a friction clutch to achieve an flawless shift.
 Because of the sensitivity of the hydraulic circuits, we heavily modified many areas of the valve body.
 Hydraulic oil flow is ported to certain clutch packs where additional pressure is needed.

 The accumulator piston seals have been redesigned to ensure hydraulic pressure integrity.
 The accumulator plate is made of high-grade material to compensate for the additional pressure that the accumulator pistons and springs exert during heavy power situations.
 Also, the ATS 68-RFE valve body can be purchased separately and installed in a stock transmission for increased transmission capacity.

 2007.5-2009 Transmission: Trucks built from Feb-07 to Jul-09